ncaccamo/STM32_DCMotor_Demonstration/README.md

 # STM32_DCMotor_Demonstration

-This project is practice and demonstrate embedded software skills on a modern ARM microcontroller.
+This project is intended to practice and demonstrate embedded software skills on a modern ARM microcontroller.

 Main objectives:
 1. Start a blank project and configure the microcontroller through registers utilizing basic drivers and headers provided by the manufacturer.